jwong82/cascade-customizations-catalog/CONTRIBUTING.md

-# Contributing to Cascade Community Customizations
+# Contributing to Cascade Customizations Catalog

-Thank you for your interest in contributing to the Cascade Community Customizations repository!
+Thank you for your interest in contributing to the Cascade Customizations Catalog repository!
 This guide will help you understand how to contribute effectively.

 ## How to Contribute